eddy0612/SpaceEngineerScripts/Battleships_Game/README.md

-﻿Battleships
+Battleships
 ===========
 This implements a one or two player battleships game

 Setup Instructions
 ------------------
-1. Create a programmable block, name it something likr `[GAMEPGM]`.
+1. Create a programmable block, name it something like `[GAMEPGM]`.
 Add custom data as follows - the value of the tag can be anything but you need to use it consistently everywhere as a prefix

 ```
 [config]